ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Selecting data

 This example demonstrates selecting data.
 First, a type is created to represent the returned result set.
-Next, the SELECT query is executed via the `select` operation of the client by passing that result set type.
+Next, the SELECT query is executed via the `select` remote function of the client by passing that result set type.
 Once the query is executed, each data record can be retrieved by looping the result set.
 The table returned by the select operation holds a pointer to the actual data in the database and it loads data from the table only when it is accessed.
 This table can be iterated only once.

 ```ballerina
 // Define a type to represent the results set.